H-sh-m/Martian-Robots/README.md

 - Design interfaces for Robot and Grid and implement interfaces in specialised classes e.g., MarsRobot, MarsGrid, BigRobot
 - Include instructions for Mac developers
 - Use feature branches to develop new features and merge these back to the main branch when ready
+- Add Javadocs to all classes and methods to help other developers understand code